EasonJiang94/INFSCI-2560-Activity-10/README.md

 - app secrets are safely stored in `.env`

 On the front-end,
-- edit `index.html` and `success.html`
+- The unauthenticated page is `index.html` and users will see `success.html` once they log in
-- drag in `assets`, like images or music, to add them to your project

-Made by Fog Creek
+Made by Matt Burton and Fog Creek
 -----------------

 \ ゜o゜)ノ